-Our attendees are eligible for a flat discounted rate.
+Our attendees are eligible for a flat discounted rate of $115/night.
 If you book your room online, you’ll need to follow the ‘book now’ link on our Location page to get the discounted rate.
-If you book over the phone, be sure to mention that you’re there for this con to get the group rate!
+If you book over the phone, be sure to mention that you’re there for Empire City Con to get the group rate!

 Services in the area

 Sonny’s BBQ, Chili’s, McDonalds, and The Kabuto (sushi and steakhouse) are within a half mile of the hotel.
 There are several options for groceries nearby, including an ALDI, Food Lion, Costco, and several local stores on South Blvd, where there’s also a host of affordable restaurants (5-10 minutes drive, 20 minutes walking — see the map below).